Monotonicity and Bracketing in Games: Introduction

 Consider a player who plays both poker and rock-paper-scissors at a game night.
 Since these are separate games, a simple modeling choice for describing her decision-making is to assume that she chooses her strategies independently in the two games.
 If we use Nash equilibrium as our solution concept in analyzing this composite game, then we are guaranteed to have a solution that is of this form (alongside other equilibria, in which strategies are correlated).
 In this paper, we explore solution concepts that likewise do not rule out independent play in composite games.

 We say that such solution concepts \emph{permit bracketing}.
 This allows players to treat each game separately, simplifying their decision-making.
 Bracketing has been extensively documented in decision problems \citep*{read1999choice}, and also in strategic settings: in \cite*{bland2019many}, most subjects bracket when playing a composite game even when doing so is suboptimal.
 In our case, however, bracketing is consistent with rationality, as we only apply it in separable settings.
-It also does not constrain behavior, since we do not require players to bracket in every solution.
-Rather, bracketing is an Occam’s razor assumption that enables analysts to ignore irrelevant factors and write a parsimonious model.
+It also excludes no behavior, because we do not require players to bracket in every solution.
+Accordingly, bracketing can be viewed as a richness assumption on the set of solutions in separable environments: it allows the analyst to ignore irrelevant factors when modeling the situation of interest, without requiring every solution to take a separable form.

 By itself, our bracketing assumption is not very strong as it does not rule out other behavior and only applies to composite games.
 We augment bracketing with monotonicity/rationality assumptions that capture the idea that players anticipate the behavior of others and respond to the strategies of others, playing actions that yield higher payoffs more often.
 Our main monotonicity axiom is \emph{distribution-monotonicity}, which posits that players are less likely to play actions that yield stochastically-dominated payoff distributions.